Tiger FM

 The event is also being supported by Tusker Lite, which will provide a post-race entertainment experience branded as a Neon Rave.

-The organizers further noted that the marathon is part of broader efforts to promote tourism in the Virunga region, with key attractions expected to include sites around Kisoro and Mgahinga National Park, especially in connection with upcoming regional tourism campaigns.
+The organisers further noted that the marathon is part of broader efforts to promote tourism in the Virunga region, with key attractions expected to include sites around Kisoro and Mgahinga National Park, especially in connection with upcoming regional tourism campaigns.